johnpatrickanders/todo/README.md

 ## todoView
 I'm glad you stopped by! 🙂

-I made [todoView](https://todoview.herokuapp.com/) because I've always been fascinated with todo applications—-see my [here](https://johnpatrickanders.medium.com/new-year-new-list-choosing-a-to-do-app-that-fits-your-life-765620c99bab) for my favorite todo apps.
+I made [todoView](https://todoview.herokuapp.com/) because I've always been fascinated with todo applications—see my [here](https://johnpatrickanders.medium.com/new-year-new-list-choosing-a-to-do-app-that-fits-your-life-765620c99bab) for my favorite todo apps.
 I also needed an excuse to incorporate AWS into a personal project, which I've done here in order to associate a file with a task.
 I hope you enjoy checking it out, and please let me know how it can be better!

 I've only just finished MVP.
 In the near future, I'd love to:
 1. Add the ability to archive lists and tasks,